 - Spoon over beef mixture and smooth evenly across the dish.

 - Sprinkle with cheese, and bake an additional 5 minutes.

-- Garnish with parsley if desired.
+- Let sit for 10 minutes to thicken before serving.
+Garnish with parsley if desired.

 - If you don’t have an 11 x 7 baking dish, use any 2 or 3 quart baking dish.
 Or separate into smaller baking dishes.